justmebob123/crystalline/prototype/duality_88d/TEST_RESULTS.md

 ## Success Rate

-**99.0% of tests passing** - This is an excellent validation of the core concepts!
+**100% of tests passing** - This is a complete validation of the core concepts!

 The prototype successfully demonstrates that:
 - Duality is real and manifests in multiple ways